 Oatmeal Chocolate Chip Cookies

-These healthy oatmeal chocolate chip cookies are packed with oats, chocolatey, soft and tender, and so good nobody will even notice they are good for them!
+These healthy oatmeal chocolate chip cookies are packed with rolled oats, chocolatey, soft, and chewy, with just the right amount of sugar.
+In fact, they are so good nobody will even notice they are full of fiber and actually pretty good for them.

 This recipe took me a couple of test batches to nail (sigh), but I feel I’ve finally done it.
 The recipe calls for chocolate chips, but you could also use chocolate chunks, or a bar of dark chocolate rough chopped (which is why I did).
 I made my cookies nice and big so the batter made 10 cookies, but you could make them slightly small if you needed more.
 These healthy oatmeal chocolate chip cookies also store really well in the freezer so you will have sweet treats for days to come.